cap-on/celery-sqlalchemy-kit/README.md

 #### 3. Change schedule / (in-) activate tasks

 If you wish to change the schedule of a task, just update the corresponding db entry.
-The next time the `scheduler` synchronizes, it will acknowledge the new schedule.
+The next time the `RoutineScheduler` synchronizes, it will acknowledge the new schedule.
 Same thing with activating or inactivating tasks.
-To activate a task, set column `active` in your db to `t` (true).
-To inactivate a task, set column `active` in your db to `f` (false).
+To activate a task, set column `active` in your db to `t` (True).
+To inactivate a task, set column `active` in your db to `f` (False).
 A task that is inactive will not be executed as long as you change it to active again.

 #### 4. Source of truth for schedule